GabrielRaulinoSchoenell/jstests/bin/README.md

 that was pretty easy, i needed to search how to covert binary to decimal tough

-there are bugs, wich i fixed only after stoping the watch. my objective've been concluded
+there are bugs, wich i fixed only after stoping the watch. my objective's been concluded